hfuong/nbatwitter/README.md

   - [x] Use [Basketball Reference](https://www.basketball-reference.com/friv/twitter.html) to obtain list of all NBA players and their Twitter handles.
   - [x] Use the official site for the [NBA](https://nba.com/players/) to obtain a list of all active players.
   - [x] Compare list of all NBA Twitter handles and list of active players to compile a list where they overlap.
-- [ ] Fix issue: names with accents not listed in currenttwitter.csv
-- [ ] Scrape followers/friendships from current NBA players to identify a basic network
+- [ ] Scrape followers/friendships from current NBA players to identify a basic network.
+- [ ] Produce edge lists and interaction matrices based on followers to calculate the social network position of each player.
+- [ ] Produce social networks using Twitter followers.
 - [ ] Scrape tweets (mentions/tags, retweets, likes) from current NBA players to identify interactions.
-- [ ] Produce edge lists and interaction matrices to calculate the social network position of each player.
 - [ ] Produce social networks using Twitter interactions.
 - [ ] Use social network metrics to identify possible trends by teams or players.

+### Bugs to fix:
+- [ ] Names with accents not listed in currenttwitter.csv